AdobeDocs/commerce-operations.en/help/configuration/cli/localization.md

 When declaring a language package in the `language.xml` configuration file, you must specify the sequence of the language inheritance for this package.

 Language inheritance enables you to create a translation called a _child_ based on an existing translation called a _parent_.
 The child translations override the parent.
-However, if the child translation fails to upload or display or is missing a phrase or word, Magento uses the parent [locale](https://glossary.magento.com/locale).
+However, if the child translation fails to upload or display or is missing a phrase or word, Commerce uses the parent [locale](https://glossary.magento.com/locale).
 [Examples of language package inheritance](#example-of-language-inheritance).

 To declare a package, specify the following information: